Brassworks-smp/PvP-Toggle/README.md

 2. Place PvP Toggle in the server's `mods` directory.
 3. Start the server once to generate the configuration.

-BrassUI and KotlinForForge are not required on the server.
+KotlinForForge is not required on the server.

 ### Client